shytikov/git-nav/README.markdown

 git-nav
 =======

-Set of ruby scripts could be added to the git installation for more convinient MS Dynamics NAV objects handling.
+Set of shell scripts could be added to the git installation for more convinient MS Dynamics NAV objects handling.